beaver-lodge/beaver/README.md

   - It gets compiled to Erlang and runs on BEAM (Erlang's VM).
 So it has all the fault-tolerance and concurrency features of Erlang.
   - As a Lisp, Elixir has all the good stuff of a Lisp-y language including hygienic macro, protocol-based polymorphism.
-  - Elixir has a powerful [higher-order module system](https://elixir-lang.org/getting-started/module-attributes.html) to persist compile-time data and this allows library users to easily adjust runtime behavior.
+  - Elixir has a powerful [module system](https://elixir-lang.org/getting-started/module-attributes.html) to persist compile-time data and this allows library users to easily adjust runtime behavior.

 <!-- TODO: some rephrase -->